bobbyy16/Hyper-List/CONTRIBUTOR.md

 There are several ways you can contribute to the project:

 1. **Bug Reports and Feature Requests**: If you come across a bug or have an idea for a new feature, please open an issue on our [issue tracker](https://github.com/bobbyy16/Hyper-List/issues).
-Be sure to provide as much detail as possible, including steps to reproduce for bug reports.
+Be sure to provide as much detail as possible, including steps to reproduce bug reports.

 2. **Documentation**: We greatly appreciate improvements to our documentation.
 If you notice any areas that can be clarified or expanded, please submit a pull request with your proposed changes.